floooh/fips/README.md

 ### Public Service Announcements

+- **05-Feb-2015**: the NaCl SDK setup bug has been fixed by the NaCl team, so './fips setup nacl' should now work also with the latest Python 2.7.9

 - **01-Feb-2015**: the code generation refactoring branch has been merged back into the master branch, code generation is now controlled with the new **fips_generate()** cmake macro, see [Oryol engine](https://github.com/floooh/oryol) and